Set up a SFTP Server on SUSE Linux Enterprise Server

 From now on the users are able to access this new folder but without the option to break out from its home directory.

-Finally we need to mount the new disk and dedicated folder for each new sftp user on it to the previous created new files folder withing the users home directory and shown below.
+Finally we need to mount the new disk and dedicated folder for each new sftp user on the previously created new files folder located within the users home directories and shown below.

 Mounting the dedicated File Upload/Download Folders to the Users Home Directories